(Full time / Part time) 2021 start

 Course content

-In Semester one, study core modules that lay the foundations of the programme and develop your knowledge of key principles and topics in transport economics, as well as econometrics and cost-benefit analyses.
-You will also be exposed to the multiple disciplines applicable within the transport sector and have an overview of transport modelling, planning and engineering and how these fit with your discipline.
+Throughout the course, you'll study core modules that lay the foundations of the programme.
+You’ll develop the knowledge of key principles and topics in transport economics, as well as econometrics and cost-benefit analyses.
+You'll also be exposed to the multiple disciplines within the transport sector and have an overview of transport modelling, planning and engineering and how these fit with transport economics.

 Course structure